Qirky/Troop/README.md

 To run Troop in TidalCycles mode you need to specify this using the "mode" flag like so:

 	python run-client.py --mode TidalCycles

+You can change the language after you've opened the editor by going to `Code -> Choose Language` and selecting the language of choice.

 On running this you will be asked for four things: